hicksjduk/sudoku-haskell/README.md

 square is represented by 0 and a non-empty one by the number (in the range 1 to 9 inclusive) it contains.

-The `sudoku` function returns an error message if no solution can be found, otherwise the first solution found is returned.
+The `sudoku` function returns an error message if the puzzle is invalid or no solution can be found, otherwise the first solution found is returned.
 For an example of an unsolvable puzzle, try entering `sudoku $ setValueAt (8,8) 3 puzzle` - the only possible solution has 2 in the bottom right-hand corner, so setting that square to any other non-zero value makes the puzzle unsolvable.

 The program uses a straightforward, brute-force algorithm to solve the puzzle.